View More Images

 Day 9 Kesennuma

-The tour finishes after breakfast in our hotel.
+The tour finishes after breakfast in our accommodation.
 Transfers to the local railway station for onward journey are made by hotel bus or taxi.
-The Walk Japan Tour Leader will be available to help with your ticketing arrangements.
+The Walk Japan Tour Leader is available to help with your ticketing arrangements.

 Accommodation: N/A.